Shannon Miller: 1997–2000

 Following the Olympics, Miller and her teammates participated in a 100-city tour and several exhibitions.
 She competed in her final international meet in 1997, when she won the all-around title at the World University Games.

 In 2000, Miller made a brief comeback attempt for the Sydney Olympics.
 She competed in the Olympic Trials, but after a fall on vault, she decided to withdraw from the competition despite being cleared by a doctor to continue.

 Honors

 Miller is a member of the USA Gymnastics Hall of Fame, the United States Olympic Hall of Fame the International Gymnastics Hall of Fame, and the Women's International Sports Hall of Fame.
 She is the only woman, in any sport, to be inducted into the United States Olympic Hall of Fame twice, as an individual and for her team.

 With seven Olympic and nine World Championship medals, Miller is one of the most decorated American gymnasts, male or female.
 She is tied with Nastia Liukin for third most World Championship medals (9) won by an American gymnast, behind Simone Biles (30) and Alicia Sacramone (10).

+Miller was presented with the 1993 Master of Sport Award and she was one of four finalists for the Zaharias Award in 1992, 1993, and 1994.
+In 1994 she won the Dial Award was named Athlete of the Year at the USA Gymnastics Congress, and was awarded the first Henry P. Iba Citizen Athlete Award.

 In 1998, the Oklahoma Legislature named a section of Interstate 35 in Edmond, Oklahoma the Shannon Miller Parkway in her honor.

+In 2017,Miller was inducted into the Oklahoma Hall of Fame.

+In 1998, Edmond City Council renamed Liberty park to Shannon Miller Park and features an 18ft Bronze Statue of Miller, designed by artist Shan R. Gray.